-The AGP connector on the board supports AGP 2X and 4X display cards.
+The AGP connector on the board supports AGP 4X 1.5-volt display cards.
 Follow the instructions that come with the display card for installing the card hardware in the AGP slot.

 AGP Configuration

 You can configure the amount of system memory the AGP card will use as auxiliary memory by adjusting the AGP Aperture Size setting in the Advanced Chipset Features section of the CMOS Setup Utility.
 The default aperture setting is 64MB the maximum is 256MB.